 The ‘Active Heating without Hive Hub’ bundle gives you what you need to use the thermostat in stand-alone mode, that being the thermostat and a receiver.

 The ‘Active Heating’ bundle gives you a thermostat and receiver, plus a basic Hive Hub, allowing the use of the advanced features on the app.
+It currently also comes with a voucher for a free Amazon Echo Dot (opens in new tab), which gives you voice control over your Hive products plus a bunch of other handy features thanks to the Alexa digital assistant.

 When buying either, you have the option to buy it with installation, or to sort out the connections yourself for a discount.
 This is also the point where you can add a coloured frame, a stand, or additional thermostats for Multizone use, as extras before you finally click purchase.